mladen/quant-level/README.md

 ## Description

-Quant level is a project that helps with analyzing and predicting stock prices.
+Quant level is a project that helps with short-term trading and long-term investing.

 ## Technologies